Lisovskaya Natalia / Shutterstock

 Tommasi ‘Le Volpare’ Soave Classico 2016

-Not to be confused as the Soave of the ‘70s and ‘80s, McVittie’s pick for the dry white Italian wine is a harmonious blend of citrus, stone fruits and melon notes.
+Not to be confused as the Soave of the ‘70s and ‘80s, McVittie’s pick for the best drinks in regards to dry white Italian wine is a harmonious blend of citrus, stone fruits and melon notes.

 PAIRS WELL WITH: Fish en papillote with grilled zucchini, quinoa and beurre blanc